c-/ESP-AHT10-Extra/README.md

 delay can spike the temperature reading by 0.5C or more.
 I expect that a combination of deep sleep and ESP-NOW would be ideal.

+# Design Notes

+The CH330N is running off the 5V rail, which *technically* means it's driving the ESP UART at (allowing for a 0.3v drop from D1) approx 4.2V, which is clearly above the 3.6V rated max for the ESP.
+This works, but it could stand to be looked at closer.
+Running the CH off the 3.3V rail would be better, but that's been harder to get stable than I like.

 # Bill of Materials

 Most parts are purchased from LCSC.
 Some of these choices aren't ideal, but I had them on hand and they work.